usnistgov/ndn-dpdk/ndn/README.md

 As a protocol extension, it supports [PIT token](https://redmine.named-data.net/issues/4432) field.

 Layer 3 implementation follows **NDN Packet Format** specification, [version 0.3 draft 4441,24](https://gerrit.named-data.net/#/c/4441/24).
-However, it does support TLV encoding evolvability: encountering an unrecognized or out-of-order TLV element would cause the packet to be treated as invalid, regardless of whether its TLV-TYPE is critical or non-critical.
+However, it does not support TLV encoding evolvability: encountering an unrecognized or out-of-order TLV element would cause the packet to be treated as invalid, regardless of whether its TLV-TYPE is critical or non-critical.

 ## Low-Level TLV Functions